 - 1. The first interval is right-closed and the second is left-closed.
 This allows for two options with regard to the overlap of both intervals: - (i) The intervals do not overlap.
-This conflicts with condition (a), because a new interval can be placed between the final point of the first and the starting-point of the second interval. - (ii) The intervals overlap at the meeting-point.
+This conflicts with conditon (a), because a new interval can be placed between the final point of the first and the starting-point of the second interval. - (ii) The intervals overlap at the meeting-point.
 This raises, however, the possibility of contradictions between properties of the first, and properties of the second process (cf. the examples below). - 2.
 The first interval is right-open and the second one is left-closed.
 However, this conflicts with condition (b). - 3.
 The first interval is right-closed and the second one left-open.
-This conflicts with condition (c).
+This conflicts with condition (c). - 4.
+The first interval is right-open and the second left-open.
+This variant fails on both conditions (b) and (c).